electheo/CTF-writeups/PicoCTF/EVEN RSA CAN BE BROKEN???/writeup.md

 Thus, for the N value to be even, this means that one of the p or q primes must be even.
 And there is only one even prime number, 2.

-Therefore are p and q values are p = 2 and q = N // 2.
+Therefore the p and q values are p = 2 and q = N // 2.
 ```
 p = 2
 q = 10610815478988377107485391923871251032608406419339901866361526050846032827401417964369932288270682521416416166573577264452691248122611566662197515151696473